 Even though controlling the computer without explorer.exe is possible, its malfunctions may cause serious issues.
 If the explorer.exe crashes, this process can be terminated or restarted through Windows Task Manager.
+This feature is quite useful, as it can be used instead of computer restart, including after modification of registry entries, or if any part of Windows graphical interface is acting up or crashing.

-Nevertheless, this error may also signify something completely different and even demand for explorer.exe removal.
-Malware creators usually use explorer.exe to disguise their malicious creations.
+Nevertheless, this error may also signify something completely different and even demand explorer.exe removal.
+Malware creators usually use this file to disguise their malicious creations.
 In such a case, the primary purpose of this executable is to start a parasite or launch some of its components.

 As we have already pointed out, the legitimate explorer.exe file usually comes together with your operating system.
-Nevertheless, malicious explorer.exe files are brought in by malware.
+Nevertheless, malicious files are brought in by malware.

 If you have no other choice but to remove the malware manually, you should thoroughly examine explorer.exe before completely deleting it from the system.